felipeozalmeida/javascript-exercises/README.md

 ## Quick start

-Just for you to get experience using npm in case you don't have.
-The commands below will install and enable [Prettier](https://prettier.io/) (a nice opiniated code formatter by the way)!

-1. Install node
-2. Clone the repo: `git clone https://github.com/felipeozalmeida/javascript-exercises.git`
-3. Run: `npm install`
+Description (work in progress).

 ## Exercises

 I didn't set up difficulty levels for each one because they can be improved almost indefinitely.
-If you don't know how to approach each problem or want to apply all the JS concepts that you're learning, I suggest the following progressive workflow:
+If you don't know how to approach each problem or want to apply all the JS concepts that you're learning, I suggest the following progressive workflow (that's what I'm doing by the way):

-1. Solve it the simplest way first;
+1. Solve it with prompts and alerts (don't touch the DOM);
-2. Render your app in the DOM;
+2. Render your app in the DOM (finally);
-3. Set up a notification system;
+3. Set up a notification system using validation;
 4. Fake a client server communication;
-5. Make use of object oriented JS.
+5. Make use of object oriented JS;
+6. Set up build tools.

 Good luck and have fun!